 This faculty development program expands the conversation at Hope College about issues of faith, vocation and scholarship and welcomes pre-tenure faculty members into a vibrant experience of faith formation and intellectual engagement with the historic Christian faith.

 Our goal through this program and these lectures is to build a community committed to an ongoing conversation about faith, vocation and scholarship.

 The application deadline coincides with the Nyenhuis Grant deadline.

 As a Continuum Scholar, you will:

-- Participate in a two-week, partial-day workshop on faith, vocation and scholarship
+- Participate in a one-week workshop on faith, vocation and scholarship during which

 - Theological perspectives on the vocation of scholarship